 Once I was ready to start studying, I spent quite a bit of time researching the different options and providers.
 I looked at the different textbooks on Amazon, but most of them had spotty reviews and I didn’t love the idea of making my own schedule.
 I then looked at the different online program providers

 While this is clearly aligned with their product, this chart did get me curious about Achievable’s program.
 It was free to try, so I gave it a test drive and liked it a lot more than anything else I saw out there.
 You get the whole first two chapters for free, which for them is Common Stock and Preferred Stock – probably about an hour or two of content that comes with some review questions.
-After that, they ask you to pay $74, which is still a good deal compared to everything else (update: looks like.
+After that, they ask you to pay $74, which is still a good deal compared to everything else.
 And after using it and comparing my experience with that of my colleagues, I can say that it’s as good if not better than the other options.

 3 – How I used Achievable to pass the SIE